Divinity II: Plot

 The game takes place in the world of Rivellon from Divine Divinity, although much time has passed since the end of Divine Divinity.
-The player character starts out as a Dragon Slayer at the end of their training, when they are given draconic powers as a way to help fight the last remaining dragons.
+The player character starts as a Dragon Slayer at the end of their training, when they are given draconic powers as a way to help fight the last remaining dragons.
 These powers also erase their memories of their training, but they are reassured that their memories will return quickly.
 The regular proceedings are interrupted by news of a dragon sighted nearby, so before the initiation is finished, the player character is rushed off with them to where the dragon was last seen.

 Throughout the game, the hero has several encounters with Damian, the Damned One.
 Damian is amassing his armies of monsters to destroy Rivellon.
 He was driven to such actions by the death of his love, Ygerna, at the hands of his adoptive father Lucian (The Divine One, the hero from the first game).
 The player learns of a reversed soul forge Damian placed on him and Ygerna.
 Meaning that resurrecting Ygerna would kill Damian.
-After fighting his way through Damian's evil minions and acquiring dragon knight powers.
-The hero discovers he was tricked into reviving Ygerna and that the reversed soul forge was never real.
-After reviving Ygerna the player is stuck in a crystal prison inside the hall of echoes.
+After fighting his way through Damian's evil minions and acquiring dragon knight powers, the hero discovers he was tricked into reviving Ygerna and that the reversed soul forge was never real.
+After reviving Ygerna, the player is stuck in a crystal prison inside the hall of echoes.

 In the expansion, Flames of Vengeance, the Dragon Knight wakes in a crystal prison on the plane of Hypnoteromachia, where Lucian, the Divine, the messiah figure to Rivellon, is also imprisoned.
 A ghost called Behrilin comes and offers to free the Divine if the Dragon Knight will help to free him from his earthly prison.
 The ghost transports him to the last city in Rivellon after Damian's campaign of destruction, only still standing due to the magic shield created by the powerful wizard Zandalor.
 He begs the player's help to destroy the invading force and shore up the city's defenses before the shield is broken.